District-Scale Silver-Gold in Mexico

 • Ground-truth magnetic, structural, and 3D IP resistivity targets

-And what stands out immediately from Phase-One is that the first two reported holes delivered exactly the kind of mineralized intercepts Kingsmen was targeting — while also revealing something entirely new.
+What stands out immediately from Phase-One is that the results delivered exactly the kind of mineralized intercepts Kingsmen was targeting — while also revealing something entirely new.

 That “something new” is a previously unknown high-grade silver-gold structure — one that early drill results are now systematically delineating just 160 meters north of the Mine Zone hole and one that remains wide open for expansion.